Expert dental care in Thailand, coordinated for you

 Implant-Supported Denture Cost in Thailand

-Average Cost of Implant-Supported Dentures in Thailand
+Average Cost of Implant-Supported Dentures

 Implant-supported dentures in Thailand typically cost between $4,000 and $8,000 for a complete treatment including implants, attachments, and denture.
 A two-implant lower overdenture sits at the lower end.
 A four-implant bar-retained upper overdenture sits at the higher end.
 Both represent major savings over the same treatment at home.